GregSilverman/evaluate-it-jqm/README.md

 *  Create iOS branch

 Note:
-* To make project work, rename assets/www/js/evaluate.it.db.1.js to assets/www/js/evaluate.it.db.js (this is a temporary fix to not post the actual URL for POST/GET from the actual working copy of this file...
+* To make project work, rename assets/www/js/evaluate.it.db.1.js to assets/www/js/evaluate.it.db.js (this is a temporary fix to not post the URL for POST/GET from the actual working copy of this file...
 I wlll be pulling these out of the actual files that get posted here)